-The objective of a Member's Required Fund Deposit is to mitigate potential losses to FICC associated with liquidating a Member's portfolio in the event FICC ceases to act for that Member (hereinafter referred to as a "default").
-The aggregate amount of all Members' Required Fund Deposit constitutes the Clearing Fund.
+The objective of a Member's Required Fund Deposit is to mitigate potential losses to FICC associated with liquidating a Member's portfolio in the event FICC ceases to act for that Member (hereinafter referred to as a "default").6 The aggregate amount of all Members' Required Fund Deposit constitutes the Clearing Fund.
 FICC would access the Clearing Fund should a defaulting Member's own Required Fund Deposit be insufficient to satisfy losses to FICC caused by the liquidation of that Member's portfolio.

 FICC regularly assesses market and liquidity risks as such risks relate to its margin methodologies to evaluate whether margin levels are commensurate with the particular risk attributes of each relevant product, portfolio, and market.
-For example, FICC employs daily backtesting to determine the adequacy of each Member's Required Fund Deposit.7 FICC
+For example, FICC employs daily

-GSD also clears and settles certain transactions on securities issued or guaranteed by U.S. government agencies and government sponsored enterprises.
+4 GSD also clears and settles certain transactions on securities issued or guaranteed by U.S. government agencies and government sponsored enterprises.

-See GSD Rule 4 (Clearing Fund and Loss Allocation), supra note 1.
+5 See GSD Rule 4 (Clearing Fund and Loss Allocation), supra note 1.
 FICC's market risk management strategy is designed to comply with Rule 17Ad-22(e)(4) under the Act, where these risks are referred to as "credit risks."
 17 CFR 240.17Ad-22(e)(4).

-The GSD Rules identify when FICC may cease to act for a Member and the types of actions FICC may take.
+6 The GSD Rules identify when FICC may cease to act for a Member and the types of actions FICC may take.
 For example, FICC may suspend a firm's membership with FICC or prohibit or limit a Member's access to FICC's services in the event that Member defaults on a financial or other obligation to FICC.
 See GSD Rule 21 (Restrictions on Access to Services) of the GSD Rules, supra note 1.